ColorlibHQ/gentelella/README.md

 # gentelella

-Gentellela Admin is a free to use Bootstrap admin template.
+Gentelella Admin is a free to use Bootstrap admin template.
 This template uses the default Bootstrap 3 styles along with a variety of powerful jQuery plugins and tools to create a powerful framework for creating admin panels or back-end dashboards.

 Theme uses several libraries for charts, calendar, form validation, wizard style interface, off-canvas navigation menu, text forms, date range, upload area, form autocomplete, range slider, progress bars, notifications and much more.